Explained: Revenue-Based Financing for Early Stage Companies

 While it’s gained recent popularity for funding early-stage companies, revenue-based financing has been around for decades.

-Revenue-based financing traces its roots to mineral mining companies that faced a scarcity of capital options to fund their construction and operations.
+Revenue-based financing traces its roots to mineral mining companies that faced a scarcity of capital options to fund their operations.
 Investors began funding the mining operations in exchange for a percentage of the minerals produced and sold at a mine.

 Investors began implementing the revenue-based financing model on early-stage technology companies in the 1980s.
 Since then, the industry has grown rapidly.
 Currently, there are over 25 revenue-based financing firms, compared to less than five only 10 years ago.
 Decathlon Capital estimates that the revenue-based financing market has grown 10x in the last decade.
 Now, revenue-based financing is used in a wide variety of industries, including pharmaceuticals, e-commerce, software, technology, and more.

 With revenue-based financing, investors provide a lump sum of capital in exchange for a fixed percentage of monthly revenue.
 The initial amount, up to a predetermined total amount (return cap), is paid back by the borrower.

 There are a variety of revenue-based financing firms, and the best fit for you depends on your capital needs.
 Firms can provide investments of anywhere from $10,000 to upwards of $5 million.
 At Novel Growth Partners specifically, we provide investments of $100,000 to $1 million with investment amounts of up to 30 percent of a company’s annual revenue.